 While the company is based out of the UK, they do accept people from other countries including the US, Canada, Australia, New Zealand, and Eire.

-This is your typical online content site, and while writing for content sites isn't the most lucrative route to take as a freelance writer, and it can help you to earn immediate income.
+So, this is your typical online content site, and while writing for content sites isn't the most lucrative route to take as a freelance writer, it can help you to earn immediate income.

 How much does Words of Worth pay?

 All assignments pay differently, but you will be informed of the rate for each one before you accept it.
 Unfortunately, there isn't much more info online about how much people are earning here.

 When is payment made and what method of payment does Words of Worth use?

 Words of Worth pays their writers once every month.
 Their method of payment is currently bank transfer or Paypal.